|A round-up collection of great recipes for your Labor Day party.|

 I have my big list of cookout foods that most of you are using consistently every season, but honestly in six years of blogging, that list has certainly gotten massive, so this year, I thought that I'd round up just a few of my more recent recipes and some of my top cookout favorites for you.
 Just click on any of the links for more information.

-The newest dip on my site is the Cold Corn Dip pictured above and it's a good one.
+The newest dip on my site is a Hot BBQ Pulled Pork Dip and it is divine!
+One of the other favorite party dips is my Cold Corn Dip pictured above and it's a good one.
 I'm a big fan of hot dips of course, but you have to trouble yourself over keeping those warm and that means the dip has to be stationed near a power source.
 My daughter in law gifted me with one of those nice three pot buffet slow cookers that is perfect for those warm dips by the way, but the cold dips stay nice and cold in a ceramic piece like that Temp-tations® piggy and you can put it anywhere.
 Oh yeah, and it's delicious!
 And maybe even a tad bit addictive - it may not look like much but go ahead and take that second taste and you'll see exactly what I mean.

 Make it as "hot" as you like - meaning seasoned and not temperature - by increasing the peppers.
 The last batch I made, I use some roasted hatch chilies, so if you happened to put some of those up this year, go for it!
 Oh and with sour cream, a touch of mayo, ranch dressing, cheddar cheese and bacon, you cannot go wrong with this cold Cheddar Bacon Dip either.